Kevin-Eleven/Fall_Detection_System/README.md

 2. Impact detection - when a sudden high acceleration occurs
 3. Orientation change - when the person's orientation changes significantly

-When a fall is detected or when the button is pressed, the system sends an email alert to the designated recipient using the SMTP server.
+When a fall is detected or when the button is pressed, the system:

+1. Attempts to get the current GPS location
+2. Falls back to IP-based geolocation if GPS data is unavailable
+3. Sends an email alert with location information to the designated recipient
+4. Includes a Google Maps link in the email for easy location tracking

 The system also allows integration with Blynk IoT platform for monitoring the accelerometer values in real-time through a mobile app.